+2.5 Credits

 ADVANCED PHYSICAL EDUCATION/FITNESS FOR LIFE

+#
-912 Semester- College Prep

-Advanced Physical Education/Fitness for Life will introduce students to a wide array of exercise science concepts.
-The course curriculum has been designed to provide students with greater understanding of how specialized exercise and dietary approaches affect athletic performance and physical wellness.
+912 Semester- College Pron Advanced Physical Educ: Not offered during the 2019 - 2020 School Year science concepts.
+The course curriculum has been designed to provide students with greater understanding of now specialized exercise and dietary approaches affect athletic performance and physical wellness.
 Advanced strength training, conditioning, and nutritional concepts will constitute a major focus for this class.
 Any student interested in pursuing exercise science related course of studies during college or occupations such as coaching, personal training, physical therapy etc. will find this course to be of great benefit to their academic and /or occupational objectives.

 SCIENCE PATHWAYS